 An important guiding principle when creating dashboards is this: people are there for the data, not the visual.
 Graphs provide a wonderful means to quickly portray a snapshot of activity, but for users who are blind or have low vision, the data is much more important.
 Screen readers can provide more value to their users when navigating through data than captions, legends, or alt-text can provide.
 So be aware of Power BI features like Export to CSV and Show Visuals as a Table that support people using screen readers to consume your information.

-Below are some links you may find helpful as you continue to build dashboards while keeping accessibility in mind.
+Below are a couple links you may find helpful as you continue to build dashboards while keeping accessibility in mind.